 On the other hand, dietary and from de novo synthesis stearidonic acid is efficiently converted in eicosapentaenoic acid or EPA and docosapentaenoic acid or DPA by the subsequent actions of elongase (it catalyzes the addition of two carbon atoms from glucose metabolism to lengthen the fatty acid chain) and Δ5-desaturase and for this reasons its use may be a valuable tool for increasing EPA and docosahexaenoic acid or DHA tissue concentrations.

-The further metabolism of stearidonic acid to DHA depends again on Δ6-desaturase (followed by a β-oxidation) and for this reasons this conversion is limited.
+The further metabolism to DHA depends again on Δ6-desaturase (followed by a β-oxidation) and for this reasons this conversion is limited.